AlifImanTauhid/odin-recipes/README.md

 Files Included:

- - index.html: The main HTML file containing the structure of the webpage.
+ - `index.html`: The main HTML file containing the structure of the webpage.
- - styles.css: The CSS file used to style the webpage.
+ - `styles.css`: The CSS file used to style the webpage.